sahaygaurang-sys/AI-Transcompiler-/README.md

 3. Create a new app
 4. Select your GitHub repository
 5. Choose `app.py` as the entry file
-6. Add `GEMINI_API_KEY` in the app secrets or environment settings
+6. Add `HUGGINGFACE_API_KEY` in the app secrets or environment settings
 7. Deploy

 ## Notes

 - The Java validation is heuristic only
 - Python validation uses Python's AST parser
-- Gemini may sometimes add small formatting differences, so always review the translated output
+- HuggingFace may sometimes add small formatting differences, so always review the translated output